mojaloop/ml-perf-characterization/fspiop-transfers/README.md

 ## Follow-up stories

+_Note: The stories below are not in any order of preference, and will need to be prioritized as required._

 | Story | Name | Description | Impact | Issue | Notes |
 |---|---|---|---|---|---|
 | 1 | Enabling parallel processing of the Position management | Investigate how to enable parallel processing, and also consider sharding Positions to optimism distributed parallel processing. | High | | Does Tiger Beetle do this for us, or even necessary to consider with Tiger Beetle's performance? |